Feather Evolution

 Study: Saitta et al. 2017.
 Palaeontology

-Media: New York Times, Smithsonian Magazine, Live Science, Der Spiegel (German), briefly discussed in I Know Dino
+Media: New York Times, Smithsonian Magazine, Live Science, Der Spiegel (German), briefly discussed in I Know Dino & by Carol Hand (2019) Evolution of Birds ABDO Publishing Company

-Structures in dinosaur fossils are feathers, not collagen:
+Structures in dinosaur fossils are feathers, not collagen

 A likely final blow against the argument that filaments around the bones are collagen fibers from the skin.
 They are feathers, based on overwhelming evidence.